-A student loan is money that you borrow to pay for college with the condition that it be paid back over a certain period of time with interest.
-Students often use student loans when family contributions, scholarships and grants do not cover the total cost of attendance.
+A student loan is money you borrow to pay for college with the condition that it be paid back with interest over a certain period of time.
+Students often use student loans when family contributions, scholarships, and grants do not cover the total cost of attendance.
+You may need to make use of multiple loan programs to help you cover your college costs, so it’s important to know and explore all your options.

 Federal Direct Loans

 Federal student loans are low-interest loans issued directly by the federal government.
 They often have interest rates significantly lower than private loans, making them a more affordable choice for borrowing money.
-You are automatically considered for federal loans when you file your FAFSA.
+You are automatically considered for federal student loans when you file your FAFSA.

 Private Loans